What is a registered consumer proposal in Canada?

 You may also hear them referred to as formal debt proposals or formal consumer proposals.

-We touched upon it above, and the only way you can get a registered consumer proposal is to find a Licensed Insolvency Trustee (LIT).
+We touched upon it above, and the only way you can get a proposal is to find a Licensed Insolvency Trustee (LIT).

 As it happens, we can help you with your consumer proposal as we are a Licensed Insolvency Trustee in Canada.